MysticQuest/asyncexpert-course/README.md

 - Unit tests with XUnit.

 ### 8. Concurrent Data Structures
-- The project implements atomic operations on a Dictionary and ConcurrentDictionary.
+- The project implements atomic operations on a Dictionary and a ConcurrentDictionary.
-- Compares lock-based Dictionary and ConcurrentDictionary operations and ConcurrentDictionary that delegates the operations to a lock-free atomic counter class.
+- Compares lock-based Dictionary and ConcurrentDictionary operations, as well as ConcurrentDictionary that delegates the operations to a lock-free atomic counter class.
 - Unit tests with NUnit.